-It's easy to start multiple workers by accident, so make sure that the previous worker is properly shutdown before you start a new one.
+It's easy to start multiple workers by accident, so make sure that the previous worker is properly shut down before you start a new one.

-An old worker that aren't configured with the expected result backend may be running and is hijacking the tasks.
+An old worker that isn't configured with the expected result backend may be running and is hijacking the tasks.